egendata/app/README.md

 *NOTE: Remember to change `.env`-file (correct OPERATOR_URL etc.) before doing the steps below*

-1. Download the Google Play JSON-file (it's in LastPass)
+1. Download the Google Play, the release.keystore and the gradle.properties (it's in LastPass)
   - Place the `.json`-file somewhere, you'll need to point to it from `android/fastlane/Appfile` `json_key_file("/path/to/egendata_google_play.json")`
   - Place the `release.keystore` in `android/app`
-  - Place `gradle.properties` in `android`
+  - Create `gradle.properties` in `android` and paste from lastpass.

 2.
 ```
 cd android
-fastlane beta
+fastlane alpha
 ```